 Jahra

-Religion of Jahra:
+Religion of Al Jahra:

 Thriving Economy:

 Besides agriculture, trade is a significant component of Jahra’s economy.
 Traditional marketplaces like Souk Al-Jahra and Souk Al-Manakh provide a variety of commodities, including food, textiles, handicrafts, and electronics.
 The city has a thriving market culture.
-These marketplaces are well-liked tourism hotspots that draw tourists from all across Kuwait and abroad.
+These marketplaces are well-liked tourism hotspots that draw tourists from Kuwait and abroad.

 The economy of Jahra is broad and vibrant overall, with a blend of traditional and contemporary sectors.
 The city is a significant economic hub in Kuwait because of its advantageous position and abundant soil.

-Political Landscape:
+Al Jahra Governorate Political Landscape:

-One of Kuwait’s six governorates, the Jahra Governorate, is in charge of Jahra.
+One of Kuwait’s six governorates, the Al Jahra Governorate, is in charge of Jahra.
 A governor, chosen by the Emir of Kuwait, is in charge of the governorate.
-The governorate council, which is made up of elected officials, is in charge of running the governorate’s business, including infrastructure improvement, social services, and economic expansion.
+The governorate council, which is made up of elected officials, runs the governorate’s business, including infrastructure improvement, social services, and economic expansion.

 Members of Kuwait’s parliament who are elected by the populace serve as Jahra’s representatives at the national level.
-The nation has a parliamentary form of government, and the head of state is a constitutional monarch.
+The nation has a parliamentary government, and the head of state is a constitutional monarch.
 The parliament has a lot of authority, including the capacity to propose and pass laws, interrogate public servants, and approve the federal budget.

 Vibrant Culture of Jahra: